NavisCarrierSolutions/MACS3.API.Services/README.md

 ```

 ## Lashing calculation
-This snippet explains how to perform a lashing calculation in C#.
+This snippet explains how to perform a lashing calculation in C# 7.1.

 Install the MACS3.Connected Lashing SDK from nuget.org:
 ```